locuslab/deq/README.md

 }
 ```

+## News

+2020/2: A simpler implementation of the DEQ framework is now available in the `beta` branch of this repo (we'll upload a pre-trained model very soon).
+This new version significantly simplifies the (confusing) structures in `deq.py` and `deq_[MODEL_NAME]_forward_backward.py` files, and makes it a lot easier to play with DEQs!

 ## Prerequisite

-Python >= 3.5 and PyTorch >= 1.0.0 (note: v1.3.0 verified in 2019/10).
+Python >= 3.5 and PyTorch >= 1.3.0.
 4 GPUs strongly recommended for computational efficiency (although you could still fit in 1 GPU if needed).

 ## Data